damiant/dust/docs/watch-app.md

 The Dust iPhone app copies a **Watch Catalog** to a paired Apple Watch from Favorites **⋯ ▸ Update Watch**.
-The watch then chooses locally: nearest Restroom or Ice, Favorite Camps and Art (nearest first), and upcoming Favorite Events and Parties.
+The watch then chooses locally: nearest Restroom, Ice, or Medical, Favorite Camps, Art, and Friends (nearest first), upcoming Favorite Events and Parties, and upcoming Reminders.
 Tracking uses the watch's **own GPS** and shows a compass-needle arrow, live straight-line distance, the destination name, and **Stop**.